sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 With this my RMSE reduced to **0.61**

-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:

 I also tried the same model with the training data **X_with_aapl_smh** that I mentioned above.

 The results were worse with an RMSE of **3.11**.
 This clearly shows that we don't need to use Apple and SMH in our models.